2025-2026 Academic Catalog

 Skillful and creative applications of the principles of chemistry, biochemistry, biology, mathematics, and physics are needed to solve the problems now confronting society.
 Whether these problems involve energy, food, health, materials or environmental quality, the modern chemical engineer is the professional concerned with finding economically and socially acceptable solutions.
 The program includes specific tracks relating to energy and climate solutions, data analytics in the chemical engineering domain, and human health.
 The program prepares graduates for employment in a great variety of industries including specialty chemicals, petroleum, pharmaceutics, paper, fibers, plastics, food, electronics, consumer products, and environmental remediation and lays a strong foundation for those who choose to pursue higher education, whether in chemical engineering or other disciplines such as business, medicine, or law.
 Students may customize their academic program around an industry of interest by judiciously selecting electives.
 Courses in chemistry, polymers, biotechnology, marketing, and green engineering are common choices.

-The program educational objectives are that within five years of completing their BS degrees, graduates will be successful in a variety of professional careers, including those outside of traditional chemical engineering fields as evidenced by one or more of the following achievements:
+Within five years of completing their BS degrees, graduates will be successful in a variety of professional careers, including those outside of traditional chemical engineering fields as evidenced by one or more of the following achievements:

 The curriculum has been developed to meet the department goal and the objectives for the graduates.
 The curriculum is demanding and a GPA of at least 3.0 is recommended for transfer into the program at the sophomore level.
 An average GPA of at least 2.00 in all CHE courses attempted (except CHE 4144 Business and Marketing Strategies for the Process Industries) is required for continued enrollment in the department.
 The department has specific grade policies for continuation in the program and for graduation.
 For further information on these policies, please contact the department.